rapid7/insightconnect-plugins/rapid7_metasploit/help.md

 # Description

 [Metasploit Framework](https://www.metasploit.com/) is the world's most used penetration testing framework.
+Make the premier penetration testing solution even more powerful with the ability to search and execute Exploits using this InsightConnect plugin.
+Automate your pen-tests and find the weak points in your environments faster with remote execution of exploits and retrieve the results for further analysis.

 This plugin utilizes the Metasploit [RPC API](https://metasploit.help.rapid7.com/docs/rpc-api).

 # Key Features